GoogleCloudPlatform/cloud-builders/docker/README.md

 callers to run [any Docker
 command](https://docs.docker.com/engine/reference/commandline/).

-The version of Docker that is used by this builder is `1.12.6`.
+By default, the version of Docker that is used by this builder is `1.12.6`.

 ## Examples